Mutation-based Evaluation of Cryptographic API Misuse Detectors: Introduction

-In this example, we define \texttt{DES} as our algorithm of choice, and instantiate it using the \ciphergetinstance API.
+In this example, we define \texttt{DES} as our algorithm of choice, and instantiate it using the \inlinesmall{getInstance} API from \inlinesmall{Cipher}.
 Given that \texttt{DES} is not secure, one would expect any \detector to detect this relatively straightforward misuse.
-However, two very popular \detectors, \ie Coverity~\cite{CoveritySASTSoftware} (used by over 3k+ open source Java projects), and \qark~\cite{qark_linkedin_engineering_team} (promoted by LinkedIn and recommended in security testing books~\cite{KI16,HWA+17,Hsu19}), are unable to detect this trivial misuse case as we discuss later in the paper.
+However, two very popular \detectors, \ie \coverity{}\footnote{We have anonymized this tool in the paper as requested by its developers.} (used by over 3k+ open source Java projects), and \qark~\cite{qark_linkedin_engineering_team} (promoted by LinkedIn and recommended in security testing books~\cite{KI16,HWA+17,Hsu19}), are unable to detect this trivial misuse case as we discuss later in the paper.
 Further, one might consider manually-curated benchmarks (\eg CryptoAPIBench~\cite{ary19}, or the OWASP Benchmark~\cite{OWASP_benchmark}) as practical and sufficient for evaluating \detectors to uncover such issues.
-However, given the scale and diversity of crypto protocols, APIs, and their potential misuse, benchmarks may be incomplete, incorrect, and impractical to maintain; \eg the OWASP benchmark considered using \texttt{ECB} mode with \texttt{AES} as secure until it was reported in March 2020~\cite{owasp:mislabel}.
+However, given the scale and diversity of crypto protocols, APIs, and their potential misuse, benchmarks may be incomplete, incorrect, and impractical to maintain; \eg the OWASP benchmark considered using \texttt{ECB} mode with \texttt{DES} as secure until it was reported in March 2020~\cite{owasp:mislabel}.
 Thus, it is imperative to address this problem through a reliable and evolving evaluation technique that scales to the volume and diversity of crypto-API misuse.

-In this paper, we propose the first systematic, data-driven framework that leverages the well-founded approach of Mutation Analysis for evaluating Static Crypto-API misuse detectors -- the \tool framework, pronounced as {\em mask}.
+In this paper, we describe the first systematic, data-driven framework that leverages the well-founded approach of Mutation Analysis for evaluating Static Crypto-API misuse detectors -- the \tool framework, pronounced as {\em mask}.
 Stakeholders can use \tool in a manner similar to the typical use of mutation analysis in software testing: \tool\ {\em mutates} Android/Java apps by seeding them with {\em mutants}, \ie code snippets exhibiting crypto-API misuse.
 These mutated apps are then analyzed with the \detector that is the target of the evaluation, resulting in mutants that are {\em undetected}, which when analyzed further reveal design or implementation-level flaws in the crypto-detector.
 To enable this workflow for practical and effective evaluation of \detectors, \tool addresses three key {\bf \em research challenges}~({\bf RCs}) arising from the unique scale and complexity of the problem domain of crypto-API misuse:

 {\bf RC$_1$: }\textit{Taming the Complexity of Crypto-API Misuse -} An approach that effectively evaluates \detectors must comprehensively express (\ie test with) relevant misuse cases {\em across all existing crypto-APIs}, which is challenging as crypto-APIs are as vast as the primitives they enable.
 For instance, APIs express the initialization of secure random numbers, creation of ciphers for encryption/decryption, computing message authentication codes (MACs), and higher-level abstractions such as certificate and hostname verification for SSL/TLS.